Monitoring a Kubernetes Workload

 Logs

-In section Logs you can change the log level.
-Refer to Changing the Log Level of a Workload for detailed information.
-The link in section Logs gives you direct access to the Log Analyzer, where you can inspect the logs.
-Refer to Showing Workload Logs and Analyzing Platform Logs for further information.
+The button Open Log Analzyer gives you direct access to the log analyzer, where you can inspect the logs.
+Refer to Showing Workload Logs and Analyzing Logs for further information.

 Configuration

 For services of type pas-nestjs (= internal services of the PAS platform) developers can define a service-specific schema and documentation.
 If a schema is available, the display in section Configuration will change and show the defined configuration options.
-Refer to Adapting Workload Configuration for detailed information:
+Refer to Adapting pas-nestjs Workload Configuration for detailed information:

 If no schema is available, a JSON editor is displayed in section Configuration: